The Basics of Building Websites

 Now, even though that is a hard term to win first page ranking for, you need to think more "long tail" (boom boom).
 You really have two choices.

 - 1You can opt for the keyword "golden retriever" and build additional keywords around it throughout the page

 - 2Or you choose a "long tail" keyword for that term in the hope of gaining rankings for that.

-However, if you build a page around the next keyword "Golden Retriever Training", you get a lot less traffic but much less competition.
+However, if you build a page around the next keyword "Golden Retriever Training", you get a lot less traffic (100-1000 per month but with much less competition.